 - iPad Pro (12.9″): Apple Smart Keyboard for iPad Pro 12.9″

 Smartphones are perhaps even more polarising than laptops, so this one is down to you.
+For travellers, I would suggest one of the following dual SIM smartphones:

 The camera landscape has changed a lot in the last few years, so I’d recommend doing your own research to find what suits you best.
 Still, here’s a quick summary: